As client needs become ever more sophisticated, the modern private client practitioner must draw from an ever deeper well of knowledge

 Mental health and incapacity - what's that coming over the hill…?

-The report of the review of Scottish mental health and incapacity law is due to be submitted to the Minister by 30 September.
+The report of the review of Scottish mental health and incapacity law was published at the end of September.
 Sandra McDonald will talk about what the future may hold as a result of this.